Losing Weight by Gaining Edges: From Numbers to Edges

-The reduction described in Section~\ref{main-reduction} implies that the Exact Node-Weight $\kClique$ problem can be reduced to $n^{o(1)}$ instances of $\kClique$, when $k$ is a fixed constant.
+The reduction of Section~\ref{main-reduction} shows that the Node-Weight $\kClique$-Sum problem can be reduced to $n^{o(1)}$ instances of $\kClique$, when $k$ is a fixed constant.
 We observe that if the input graph has $m$ edges, then the graphs generated by the reduction have no more than $k^2 m$ edges.
-Therefore, we have the following result.
+Therefore, we have a tight reduction from node-weight clique to $\kClique$.